-Traveling present some unique challenges, especially when we’re sticking to our clean-eating lifestyle – which is why I always look for healthy grocery stores to pick up a few clean eats.
+Traveling present some unique challenges, especially when we’re sticking to our whole food eating lifestyle – which is why I always look for healthy grocery stores to pick up a few clean eats.

 Sticking to the Body Fuel System travel guidelines, I ate these delicious Pacific Salad Rolls for lunch at Whole Foods.
-They’re so delicious – and easy to make at home.
+They’re so delicious – and actually very easy to re-create at home.

 Yield: 2-3 servings